Tunyalak/AIGenPawMatch/LESSONS-LEARNED.md

 1. AI handles boilerplate (70-80%)
 2. Human adds expertise (20-30%)
 3. Angular 20 makes it all smooth
+4. OAuth/Auth patterns accelerated dramatically
-4. Result: Fast, quality, modern app
+5. Result: Fast, quality, modern app with enterprise features

 **Would I do this again?** **Absolutely.**